 Where the design community meets.

-Joined about 7 years ago via an invitation from Joe S.
+Joined over 7 years ago via an invitation from Joe S.

 tom hasn't posted any stories yet.

 Hey Kuldar, it's Tom from the Studio team.
 I'm sorry to hear that the wait has gotten to you.
 Our team is certainly cranking hard to get everything in tip-top shape before rolling it out to the world.
 You may have noticed that we've started ramping up access quite aggressively over the past week.
 This will continue over the next couple of weeks until all early access users have it in their hands.
 Building software this complex is no easy task and we feel it's really important that our first release is robust and performant enough to handle your everyday needs.
 We're almost there and I hope you'll stick with us!